drufball/yosai/_drafts/intrigue.md

 Moto reached out, broad like he was sensing.
 No need for precision if he grabbed hold of everything.
 Then, with fire coursing through his veins, he pulled the world inside himself.

 Even reinforced by Keta's power, it felt like Moto was being ripped apart.
 The entire cave groaned and stuttered.
 A loud _crack_ sounded somewhere beneath his feet.
 Keta groaned involuntarily as we was pressed flat against Moto.
-Four large, invisible masses were crashing through the air, out of control.
+Then four large, invisible masses were crashing through the air, out of control.

 Moto released the pull before it really did rip him apart.
 He dropped Seiko's sphere.
 "Jump!"